Clyde Valley Woodlands National Nature Reserve

 The woodlands are located in steep-sided river gorges and contain outstanding examples of the ancient, semi-natural, deciduous woodland which would once have covered much of the Central Belt.
 Plant species found on the floor of the woodlands include bluebells, wild garlic, wood anemone and wood sorrel.
 The woodlands are also home to an unusual array of invertebrates including various species of beetles, hoverflies and caddisflies.
 Larger creatures include badgers and breeding peregrine falcons.
 At the Falls of Clyde in particular there are endangered peregrine falcons and rare tundra plant life that has survived on a cliff face since the last Ice Age.

 The reserve was first established in 1981, when Cleghorn Glen was declared a National Nature Reserve.
 In 1987 Cartland Craigs was declared part of the reserve, which was renamed as the Clyde Valley Woodlands National Nature Reserve.
 In 2007 four additional sites (Chatelherault, the Falls of Clyde, Mauldslie Woods and Nethan Gorge) were declared parts of the Clyde Valley Woodlands National Nature Reserve.

 Other conservation designations

 Five of the six sites are designated Sites of Special Scientific Interest (SSSIs), although the boundaries of each SSSI generally differ from those of the NNR.
 Mauldslie Woods near Carluke is not an SSSI, and has no other official designation.
-It was added to the NNR as an experimental addition, with the site being to used to demonstrate methods of woodland management that promote biodiversity.
+It was added to the NNR as an experimental addition, with the site being used to demonstrate methods of woodland management that promote biodiversity.

 The reserve is classified as a Category II protected area by the International Union for Conservation of Nature.
 There is also a Special Area of Conservation (SAC) entitled Clyde Valley Woods, which covers 437 ha (1.7 sq mi) of land and partly overlaps with the NNR.